orbs-network/orbs-spec/behaviors/flows/voting.md

     * Sent during the `Votes Recording Period`.
   * Anyone may send the transactions.
   * A transaction is considered final based on the Ethereum connector finality parameter (default 100).
-* The VoteProcessing contract reads the log and corresponding balance and stores:
-  * Voters list
-  * Voter -> Validators map.

-## Processing()
+#### Processing()
 * Can be initiated by anyone upon completion of the votes mirroring period.
   * Span over a set of transactions (where the last one indicates completion)
-* Reads the stake for each stakeholder and Guardian at the time of the election block.
+* Reads the stake for each stakeholder, Guardian and Validator at the time of the election block.
 * Eliminates expired votes.
 * Calculates the delegated stake for each Guardian - the total stake of the delegation tree that points to it.
   * Note: once an Guardian has registered, it's delegation is ignored.
 * Record the election results in the ValidatorsConfig along with the transition Orbs block (A period of time after the last processing block).

-#### Rewards calculation
+## Rewards calculation

-> See model document
+#### Stakeholders reward (Participation reward)
+* Maximum reward per election:
+  * 60M x 17280 / 2102400 = 493150 ORBS
+* Stakeholders reward for the election
+  * Min(493150, 8% of total voting stake)
+* Divide the Stakeholders reward for the election in proportion to the stakeholder stake.

+#### Guardians Excellence Program reward
+* Maximum reward per election:
+  * 40M x 17280 / 2102400 = 328767 ORBS
+* Guardians reward for the election
+  * Min(493150, 10% of voting stake of the top 10 Guardians)
+    * The voting stake is the total delegated stake including the Guardian's
+* Divide the reward for the election to the top 10 Guardians in proportion to their stake.

+#### Validators reward
+* Every elected Validator is awarded with 4% of the Validator stake + 1M ORBS as part of the Validator Introduction Program.

 &nbsp;
 ## Contracts specification